|In Memory of|

 As winter set-in, the battalion spent much of its time in the trenches as part of the war of attrition and stand-off it had now become.
 Heavy rain and cold temperatures brought dreadful conditions in the trenches, where the men were sometimes

 up to their knees in mud and water.
-Spasmodic shelling and gunfire continued throughout this these months and there were casualties on most days - and sickness too as the conditions took there toll8.
+Spasmodic shelling and gunfire continued throughout this these months and there were casualties on most days - and sickness too as the conditions took their toll8.

 In July 1916, on the Somme, of course, the major offensive was on-going and there had been major setbacks and losses there.
 Further actions were expected and reinforcements would be required and the battalion spent virtually the whole